 From a optimal market economic perspective as a whole, economist Ludwig Von Mises accurately noted, “there cannot be the slightest doubt that migration barriers diminish the productivity of human labor.”
 Conservative pro-market legislators should recognize that immigration restrictions limit the potential of growth.
 If Republicans are willing to grant illegal aliens a path to citizenship, they could demand serious reduction in fiscal spending in return and limiting public benefits: the greatest way to ensure that productive individuals migrate to the US and that migration contributes to economic well being for all Americans.

-Many fiscal conservatives in the GOP have plausible concerns with amnesty and an open-border policy.
-From an economic standpoint some of the issues raised by members of the Right is indeed candid in the current welfare-regime, particularly regarding unsustainable entitlement growth.
-Conservatives should nonetheless welcome substantial immigration reform that aim to secure right to work legally of all peaceful citizens within its border.
+Many fiscal conservatives in the GOP have legitimate concerns with amnesty and an open-border policy.
+From an economic standpoint some of fiscal and cultural issues raised by members of the Right is indeed correct in the current welfare-regime, particularly regarding unsustainable entitlement growth.
+Conservatives should nonetheless welcome substantial immigration reform that aim to secure the right to work legally for peaceful citizens within its border.
 They should use the opportunity to engage the public in to deeper conversations about genuine fiscal reform, and to articulate how an excessive welfare state inhibits the aim of resolving the current immigration mess, thus placing the pressure on Big-Spending Democrats.

-Since Lyndon Johnson’s Great Society in the 1960s, in particular, the American welfare state has expanded extensively.
-The result is unsustainable entitlement expenditures, which surely make the immigration debate more complex.
-Social Security, the backbone of the American welfare state, is 32 % unfunded, according to Social Security`s own trustee report of 2013.
-This means that the current Social Security path will add $23 trillion to America’s already high debt levels (currently close to $18 trillion or more than 100 % of GDP).
-Medicare faces even a larger shortfall of staggering $43 trillion.
+Since Lyndon Johnson’s Great Society in the 1960s, the American welfare state has expanded extensively.
+The result has been unsustainable entitlement expenditures, which surely makes the immigration debate more complex.
+One third of the future obligations of Social Security, the backbone of the American welfare state, is unfunded, according to Social Security`s own trustee report of 2013.
+This means that Social Security in its current form will add $23 trillion to America’s already high debt levels (currently close to $18 trillion or a 100 % of GDP).
+Medicare faces even an even larger shortfall of staggering $43 trillion.
 The enormity of these numbers is certainly difficult to grasp, thus, simply put, Medicare and Social Security expenditures will consume all of America’s projected revenues by 2033.

 The David Brat type of conservatives points to these grim outlooks by declaring that the US government must take care of Americans first.
 However, there is no contradiction between an inclination to shrink public spending and favoring legal work visas.
-On the contrary, the debate over amnesty provides perhaps the greatest opportunity to date to maturely discuss public-sector deficit issues, by articulating that the only way to have a generous and sustainable immigration policy in the long-term is to get the US public finances house in order.
-But conservatives should not try to fool American people by claiming that immigration is causing the current untenable shortcoming of the welfare state (unless they are national socialists of course).
+On the contrary, the debate over amnesty provides perhaps the greatest opportunity to date to maturely discuss public-sector deficit issues, by articulating that the only way to have a sustainable immigration policy in the long-term is to get the US public finances house in order.
+But conservatives should not pretend that immigration is the main cause of the current fiscal welfare mess.
 Hence, as a Wall Street Journal editorial stated (June 2013), immigration is imperative to improve Social Security finances:

 The crux of the problem is that the ratio of workers to retirees is falling fast.
 While there were 16 workers for every retiree in 1950, the ratio now stands at a little under 3 to 1 and within 20 years when the baby boomers are age 65 or older the ratio will fall to about 2.5 to 1.